 Other family members and/or support networks may also be able to help older adults to practice virus protection methods, such as encouraging them to frequently wash their hands for the correct length of time.

 It’s important we all do our bit to help older members in our communities stay healthy and safe during times like this.
 It’s important we make the effort to stay connected to them by regular telephone or video calls, and visits where possible.

 Firstly, make sure you have access to up to two weeks’ worth of any medications you are currently using.
 If necessary, get in touch with friends or family to help you with this, or talk to your pharmacist by phone to see if they can deliver your medications to you or if there are alternative ways to provide them with a script without the need to go in to the pharmacy.

 Next, know in advance where and how to get any practical help you may need, such as calling a taxi, having food delivered or requesting medical care.

 Learning simple daily exercises will help you maintain mobility.
-Equally, regular routines such as cleaning, daily chores, painting, or doing a crossword can all help in reducing any boredom that may set in.
+Equally, regular routines such as cleaning, daily chores, being creative (e.g. painting or drawing), or doing a crossword can all help in reducing any boredom that may set in.

 Of course, always be sure to keep in regular contacts with family and friends via the phone, email, social media or video calls.